Mary Towne Burt: Activism and publishing

 When the temperance crusade swept the country, it aroused Burt, as it did thousands of others.
 Temperance was not new to her; her father and mother were both strong advocates, and the principles had been instilled into her as a child.
 Her mother (now residing with her) gave her full support to all of Burt's ambition.
 Her efforts on behalf of temperance occurred without intermission, with the exception of seven months spent in the sick room of her sister, Mrs. Pomeroy.

 She engaged the Opera House and delivered a lecture on temperance, March 24, 1874, Professor Browne, her former instructor, presiding.
-Immediately after, in Auburn, a WCTU was organized and Burt elected president, which position she held two years.
+Immediately after, in Auburn, a Woman's Christian Temperance Union (WCTU) was organized and Burt elected president, which position she held two years.
 When a call was made to a national council in Cleveland, in the autumn of 1874, Burt was made one of the Secretaries, thus coming to the front in the National Union at its inception.
 During the winter of 1875, Mr. and Mrs. Burt removed to Brooklyn.